ApryseSDK/pdftron-react-native/README.md

 ```

 ##### importBookmarkJson
-Imports user bookmarks to the document.
+Imports user bookmarks into the document.
 The input needs to be a valid bookmark JSON format.

 Parameters: